geraintmelville/WHO_project/README.md

 Development status is similarly skewed: **20.7%** of rows are `Economy_status_Developed`, **79.3%** are `Economy_status_Developing`.
 Region and development-status coefficients for the smallest groups (North America especially) are estimated from very little data and should be interpreted with that caveat.

 #### Balanced panel structure
 The dataset is a complete panel: 179 countries × 16 years (2000–2015) = 2,864 rows, with no missing country-years.
-This matters for modelling choices — rows are **not independent observations**, since each country contributes 16 repeated measures.
+This means rows are **not independent observations**, since each country contributes 16 repeated measures.
 For this reason, the train/test split is stratified **at the country level** (`train_test_split_spec`), not the row level, so that all years for a given country land entirely in one split.
 A naive row-level split would leak the same country into both train and test.
 We also ensure that regions appear in roughly equal proportions across the split to ensure model fairness.

 #### Ethical vs robust model framing
 The two models aren't just "accurate vs less accurate" — the accuracy gap is partly explained by what each model is allowed to see: